-- REPAYE Plan: 10 percent of your discretionary income. - PAYE Plan: 10 percent of your discretionary income, but no more than the amount you would pay under the ten-year Standard Repayment Plan. - IBR Plan: 10 percent of your discretionary income for new borrowers on or after July 1, 2014.
-If you are not a new borrower on or after July 1, 2014, usually 15 percent of your discretionary income.
-In either case, no more than the amount you would pay under the ten-year Standard Repayment Plan. - ICR Plan: Whichever is less: 20 percent of your discretionary income, or the amount you would pay over twelve years on a fixed-income repayment plan (adjusted for income).
+• REPAYE Plan: 10% of your discretionary income.

+- PAYE Plan: 10% of your discretionary income, but no more than the amount you would pay under the ten-year Standard Repayment Plan. - IBR Plan: 10% of your discretionary income for new borrowers on or after July 1, 2014.
+If you are not a new borrower on or after July 1, 2014, usually 15% of your discretionary income.
+In either case, no more than the amount you would pay under the tenyear Standard Repayment Plan. - ICR Plan: Whichever is less: 20% of your discretionary income, or the amount you would pay over twelve years on a fixed-income repayment plan (adjusted for income).

 Other repayment options include standard and graduated plans.
 Both types are for ten-year terms.
 A person earning \$25,000 a year initially, enrolled in the standard repayment plan with initial debt of \$30,000 in direct unsubsidized loans, would pay \$333 monthly for a total of \$39,967 after ten years.
 With a graduated repayment plan, payment might start at \$190 a month, but gradually increase to as high as \$571, for a total of \$42,636.

-Take a look at the chart on the next page to compare what you would pay under each of the repayment plans.
+Take a look at the chart below to compare what you would pay under each of the repayment plans.